 Like Columbus’ Short North or Cincinnati’s Over-the-Rhine, Ohio City is probably considered the ‘premiere’ neighborhood of the city if you ask tour guides.
 Unlike those two neighborhoods, however, I never got the sense that Ohio City was putting up a front, that maybe I wasn’t cool enough to walk around its sidewalks because of all the trendy, fashionable shops full of trendy, fashionable people.
 Instead, everything fell into a working class, come-as-you-are vibe.
 I really dug it.

 There is plenty else to recommend Cleveland besides Ohio City.
 There’s a world class (and free) art museum.
 Downtown has some great architecture.
 They’ll have to wait for another weekend trip and another post.
+There are also great spots for some fall color hiking.

 Bonus picture of The Boy at Edgewater Park’s Cleveland sign, a few miles from Ohio City.